-If the teacher is ill or needs to cancel a lesson, it will either be taught by a qualified substitute teacher or made up during the make up week at the end of the semester.
+If the teacher is ill or needs to cancel a lesson, it will either be taught by a qualified substitute teacher or a make up opportunity will be offered.
 Below is the policy for family cancelations:

 The Ridgefield Suzuki School does not follow the Ridgefield Public Schools for weather cancellations since weather conditions are often different in the afternoon and evening hours.
 In the event of cancellation an email will be sent out to all enrolled families.
 The school will make every attempt to make up any lessons canceled for inclement weather.

 A core component of the Suzuki Method is parent involvement.
 A parent/guardian must accompany the student at all lessons and group classes.
 Children are not to be left unattended at the Suzuki School for any reason.
 The adult who accompanies the child to lessons should also be the "practice parent."
 Students make the most progress when their practice/lesson partner is constant and unchanging, therefore we recommend that families make every effort to have the same adult attend lessons and group classes with the child each week.
 In the rare circumstance where a babysitter or other adult must accompany the child, please ask them to record the lesson.

 We ask that all parents volunteer at least one hour of their time each school year.
 The school needs parent help to run many events and programs.
 Volunteer opportunities include:

 Setting/cleaning up receptions for recitals and concerts